 Intact simply means for the initial operational configuration of the vessel.
 While damaged is the worst condition of the intact.

-A vessel are required to to meet various stability criteria as mentioned above (GM), trim, range of stability, etc.
+A vessel are required to meet various ship stability criteria as mentioned above (GM), trim, range of stability, etc.

 According to the regulation of IMO and SOLAS, a ship is been credited to be seaworthy if she fulfill the above mentioned ( intact and damaged) stability.